Introduction

 Pyrite - Iron Cross Twin

-Based on a specimen from Gachala, Cundinamarca Dept., Columbia.
+Based on a specimen from Gachala, Cundinamarca Dept., Colombia.

 One of the most recognizable crystal drawings in any mineralogy textbook is the diagram of the pyrite iron cross twin.
 It’s a penetration twin of two pyritohedra, and their interaction creates the distinctive cross-shaped pattern where the edges of the two pyritohedra intersect at 90 degrees.
 Below is a drawing from a crystallography textbook, with the model I made next to it.